Fatah calls on Palestinians to boycott holy mosque as heightened security measures are feared to be signs of a takeover.

 Israel tightened its grip on the compound after two Israeli security officers were killed in an alleged attack by three Palestinians, who were killed by Israeli police following the violence.

 On Thursday, Israeli Prime Minister Benjamin Netanyahu received recommendations from different sectors of Israel’s security services on the metal detectors.

 Israel’s internal security service, Shin Bet, said the barriers should be removed, while Jerusalem police insisted they stay.

-Palestinian member of the Knesset Mohammad Barakeh told a meeting of Palestinian leaders in Jerusalem early on Friday that the security cabinet’s decision is a “political game”.
+Palestinian member of the Knesset Mohammad Barakeh told a meeting of Palestinian leaders in Jerusalem on Friday that the security cabinet’s decision is a “political game”.

 “The Israeli government’s [decision] of referring the matter to the police is a political game in order to absolve Netanyahu of any responsibility by implying that this is not a political issue, rather a security issue, but the truth is that this is a political decision.”

 The leaders rejected Israel’s measures and vowed to continue to hold prayers outside the compound until the barriers are removed.

 Over the past week, there have been daily demonstrations and clashes between Israeli forces and Palestinians.